Good composition is at the heart of all photography, it is the one absolute in the quest for a good photograph!

 I saw the possibility for a photograph instantly when I cycled past on a nearby track.
 It was the huge fallen hulk and the uprooted root system that caught my interest.

 The root system contrasts with the leafless branches on the still living trees in the background.
-Not a spectacular photograph, but one unique to my eyes, and one that fascinated me.
+Not a spectacular photograph, but one unique to my eyes, and one where the subject fascinated me.

 I decided to compose the photo as two diagonal halves with the roots in one half of the frame and the background in the other half.